2023 Cheltenham Festival Day 2 Tips

 Other Races On Day Two

 A superb race to start Day 2 of Cheltenham Festival.
-Trainer Willie Mullins will probably keep punters guessing on his chosen runners but you would expect Impaire Et Passe to feature while the best of the British appears to be the Paul Nicholls-trained Hermes Allen.
+Trainer Willie Mullins will probably keep punters guessing on his chosen runners right up until the off.

 5 key trends to consider